datastaxdevs/workshop-introduction-to-nosql/README.md

 }
 ```

-- Check with CQL CConsole
+- Check with CQL Console

 ```sql
 select * from key_value;